ckelner/AWSResco/README.md

 - Manual process to test

 ## Build
-- Run `sudo bash build.sh` which will uglify css and javascript
+- Run `bash build.sh` which will uglify css and javascript

 ## Deploy
 - Manual process of pushing to S3